slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Rewards and punishment is the lowest form of education."
 -- Zhuang Zhou*

 > *"Never take compliments personally.
-People compliment you because they like you, not because you're perfect."
+People compliment you because they like you, not because you’re perfect."
 -- farshadsarrafi@x*